-There is also the 'Practical endorsement in Chemistry' which is reported as a Pass or Fail separately to the A Level qualification.
+There is also a 'Practical endorsement in Chemistry' which is reported as a Pass or Fail separately to the A Level qualification.
+Many universities require a Pass in this element as a condition of their offer.

 Training in Chemistry gives you the skills needed for a wide range of careers: medicine, pharmacy, engineering, materials science, forensic science, biotechnology, journalism, food industry and brewing are just a few of the career opportunities.